Headed to North Carolina’s charming southern city? Be sure to check out these fun things to do in Wilmington, NC!

 Wilmington is the charming southern city that most people forget about.
 It lives in the shadow of its neighbors Charleston and Savannah, cities famous for being the essence of southern hospitality and elegance.
 Which is unfortunate, in my opinion.
 Wilmington may not have the name recognition, but it does have the Spanish moss, beautiful Victorian mansions, charming locals, and all of the taste-bud satisfying fare to make it a worthy member of the “quintessential southern cities” club.

 We loved our holiday weekend spent exploring this lesser-known town and I highly recommend it!
+It happens to be a great day trip not only from Fredericksburg, VA, but from several other cities like Raleigh and Chapel Hill as well.
 Should you find yourself in the area, here’s a short list of fun things to do in Wilmington, NC.

 Battleship North Carolina